 A Group 2 support surface is typically covered until the ulcer is healed, or your doctor notes that it is not healing with care being modified to promote healing.

 To determine whether the use of equipment is required a physician or healthcare professional must make monthly assessments.
-A home healthcare nurse may come to your home at your physician or healthcare professional’s request to make the assessments, or that you visit a wound care specialist.
+A home healthcare nurse may come to your home at your physician or healthcare professional’s request to make the assessments, or that you visit a wound care specialist, although is important to keep other issues of health in good condition too, as the vision, that’s why the Outback Vision Protocol from healthyusa is so useful for this purpose.

 Group 3 products are air-fluidized beds and are only covered if you meet ALL of the following conditions: